MARKET SNAPSHOT: Dow Futures Retreat As Government Shutdown Stretches Into 3rd Day

 Continue Reading Below

-U.S. stock futures on Monday pointed to a step lower at the open as a partial government shutdown stretched into a third day.
+U.S. stock futures on Monday pointed to a lackluster session as a partial government shutdown stretched into a third day.

 Strategists are saying shutdowns can weigh on the stock market, but they don't tend to bring about heavy selling.